kubedb/docs/docs/setup/install/kubedb.md

 > KubeDB licensing process has been designed to work with CI/CD workflow.
 You can automatically obtain a license from your CI/CD pipeline by following the guide from [here](https://github.com/appscode/offline-license-server#offline-license-server).

-## Get an Enterprise License
+## Purchase KubeDB License

-If you are interested in purchasing Enterprise license, please contact us via sales@appscode.com for further discussion.
+If you are interested in purchasing KubeDB license, please contact us via sales@appscode.com for further discussion.
 You can also set up a meeting via our [calendly link](https://calendly.com/appscode/30min).

-If you are willing to purchasing Enterprise license but need more time to test in your dev cluster, feel free to contact sales@appscode.com.
+If you are willing to purchase KubeDB but need more time to test in your dev cluster, feel free to contact sales@appscode.com.
 We will be happy to extend your trial period.

 ## Install

-To activate the Enterprise features, you need to install both KubeDB Community operator and Enterprise operator chart.
-These operators can be installed as a Helm chart or simply as Kubernetes manifests.
-If you have already installed the Community operator, only install the Enterprise operator (step 4 in the following secttion).

 <ul class="nav nav-tabs" id="installerTab" role="tablist">
   <li class="nav-item">